-This small museum in Huntington is a good place to dive into the history of surfing in Southern California.
+This small museum in Huntington is an excellent place to dive into the history of surfing in Southern California.
 It is a short stop, but it is a great place to visit to get a feel for the culture.
 Read about the Surfing Museum here.

 Schooner or Later (45 minutes)

-If you didn’t go to Crab Cooker, consider a stop at Schooner or Later.
-This spot is always busy on the weekends and for good reason, it has so much good food, and the portions are huge.
+If you didn’t go to the Crab Cooker, consider a stop at Schooner or Later.
+This spot is always busy on the weekends, and for a good reason.
+It has so much good food, and the portions are enormous.
 Read about Schooner or Later here.